An International Attraction for Audio Professionals

 Professional Refreshment and Inspiration

-The NAMM Show is an international attraction and Southern California is home to some of the most recognized performance venues in the world, from Disney to Hollywood, placing participants right in the heart of this center of industry and at a show that attracts over 115,000 attendees each year, during the time of year when most audio professionals have the time for professional development.
+The NAMM Show is an international attraction, and Southern California is home to some of the most recognizable performance venues in the world, from Disneyland to Hollywood, placing participants right in the heart of this center of industry and at a show that attracts over 115,000 attendees each year.

 Based on last year's success, we are confident a growing number of attendees will want to experience these exciting AES educational opportunities, audition new audio products, and grow their professional networks to include some friendly audio pros through AES at NAMM.